KaylenTon/NYC-Air-Quality/README.md

 ## Repository Contents

-- `nyc_air_quality_analysis.R`: The main R script that performs data analysis and generates visualizations.
+- `NYC Air Quality Data Analysis.R`: The main R script that performs data analysis and generates visualizations.
-- `nyc_air_quality_data.csv`: The raw dataset used for the analysis.
+- `Air_Quality (1).csv`: The raw dataset used for the analysis.
 - `README.md`: This file, which provides an overview of the project.

 ## Conclusion